Welcome to April and the very last training period of the year.

-This month no specific workouts will be posted here or/and to your TrainingPeaks Calendar, as we’ve hit the “Restoration” phase of the training year.
+No specific workouts will be posted here or to your TrainingPeaks Calendar this month, as we’ve hit the “Restoration” phase of the training year.

-If you have access to snow, continue to do some ski workouts focusing on enjoying some springtime sun and crust cruising while still thinking some about your technique.
-However, do not get into a rut from being over structured, or you may miss out on needed regeneration.
+If you have access to snow, continue to do some ski workouts focusing on enjoying springtime sun and crust cruising while still thinking about your technique.
+However, do not get into a rut from being over-structured, or you may miss out on needed regeneration.

-This is a great time of the year to really focus in on not only recovering the body, but also recovering the mind.
-So, while adjusting to being off of snow, look at the activities that you enjoy to do and get out there and do those.
-Start to blend in multiple activities whether it be casual paddling (Canoe or Kayak), easy mountain biking, easy road biking, disc golf, regular golf while walking the course, hiking, rock climbing, Back Country or Alpine Skiing, backpacking, salsa dancing, swimming, snorkling, surfing, ice skating, fly fishing, etc.
+This is a great time of the year to focus on recovering the body and the mind.
+So, while adjusting to being off of snow, look at the activities you enjoy and get out there and do those.
+Start to blend in multiple activities, whether it be casual paddling (canoe or kayak), easy mountain biking, easy road biking, disc golf, regular golf while walking the course, hiking, rock climbing, backcountry or alpine skiing, backpacking, salsa dancing, swimming, snorkeling, surfing, ice skating, fly fishing, etc.

-IMPORTANT Do not worry about any specific Speed, Level 4 VO2 Max pace or Level 3 threshold work, let any speed and intensity happen naturally while you are having fun enjoying different activities while you are regenerating from the past year’s training.
+IMPORTANT Do not worry about any specific Speed, Level 4 VO2 Max pace, or Level 3 threshold work; let any speed and intensity happen naturally while you are having fun enjoying different activities while regenerating from the past year’s training.

-In the gym we are taking away the weight and just doing a lot of different activities.
+In the gym, we are taking away the weight and doing many different activities.
 Staying strong while regenerating is a great thing.
-If we get too specific in our training, then we start to build asymmetry.
-We start to build tightness and we need to get back to resetting our clock and resetting our bodies, so that we’re ready for the next year to come.
+If we get too specific in our training, we start building asymmetry.
+We need to reset our clocks and bodies to prepare for the following year.

-We will be starting over with a new training year at the end of April.
+We will be starting over with a new training year on April 24.

 After a recent gravel ride with buddies, I came to the conclusion that I LOVE being a cross-country skier.
 The variety in training and overall general fitness allows you to do so many activities and reasonably do them quite well.
 I don’t believe any athletes are tied down to their sport as the only training mode but swimmers get better at swimming through swim training, and the same is mostly true for many sports.
 In cross-country skiing, the whole body muscle activation and fitness required leaves room for many different training modes.
 The body awareness learned in mountain biking, the general aerobic efficiency gained from running, the breathing techniques learned from swimming, the mitochondrial gains from long gravel rides, they all factor into a well-balanced cross-country skier ready to attack any course from 1.5 up to 50 kilometers.